Accounting Act

 Article 55

-1. Chief officer of the authority or officer authorized to sign on behalf.
+1. Chief Officer of the Agency or Officer authorized to sign on behalf.

-3. Accounting officer in charge or officer authorized to sign on behalf.
+3. Chief accounting Officer or Officer authorized to sign on behalf.

-4. Cashiering officer in charge of matters relating to receipt, payment, custody and transfer of cash, note and securities.
+4. Cashiering Officer in charge of matters relating to receipts, payments, custody, and transfer of cash, note and securities.

-Those officer in Subparagraph 1, 2 and 5 in preceding Paragraph that have expressed to be responsible from the source document may not be need to sign or stamp on the voucher.
+Those Officers mentioned in Subparagraph 1, 2 and 5 in the preceding Paragraph that have expressed to be responsible from the source document may not be needed to sign or stamp on the voucher.

 Article 56

-If the form of source documents meets the requirements of recording documents, source document may be used as recording document in lieu without need to prepare vouchers.
+If the form of source documents meets the requirements of recording documents, source document may be used as the recording document in lieu without the need to prepare vouchers.

 Article 57

-For sub-accounting authority that conduct simple accounting activities, its source document may be used as recording document after it has been signed or stamped by Chief Officer of Authority and accounting officer in charge, without need to prepare vouchers.
+For Sub-Accounting Agency that conducts simple accounting affairs, its source document may be used as the recording document after it has been signed or stamped by the Chief Officer of Agency and Chief accounting Officer, without the need to prepare vouchers.

 Article 58

-Accounting officer must not prepare recording document unless there is lawful source document; unlawful recording document must not be recorded into the accounts.
-However, events without the source document during preparation for settlement and transferred into accounts after settlement shall not be subject to this limitation.
+Accounting Officer must not prepare recording document unless there is lawful source document; unlawful recording documents must not be recorded into the accounts.
+However, events during preparation for settlement and transferred into accounts after settlement without the source document shall not be subject to this limitation.

 Article 59

-Recording document shall be prepared at all times during which the increase and decrease, custody and transfer of bulk property occur; however booking document for payments of sporadic supplies and materials shall be prepared monthly according to each category.
+Recording document shall be prepared at all times during which the increase and decrease, custody and transfer of bulk property occur; recording document for payments of sporadic supplies and materials, however, shall be prepared monthly according to each category.

 Article 60

-Depreciation of permanent properties and inventory consumption of non-permanent properties of government-owned enterprises shall be calculated with reference to costs; costs which cannot be tracked back in time shall be calculated with reference to initial quotation recorded into the account.
+Depreciation of permanent properties and inventory consumption of non-permanent properties of State-owned Enterprises shall be calculated with reference to costs; costs which cannot be tracked back in time shall be calculated with reference to initial quotation recorded in the account.

 Article 61

-Cost accounting activities relating to element of cost shall be recorded with details and calculated accurately.
-Subsidiary statements of said cost elements shall be prepared to compare and analyze causes giving rise to the increase and decrease of cost.
+Cost accounting affairs relating to element of costs shall be recorded with details and calculated accurately.
+Subsidiary statements of said cost elements shall be prepared to compare and analyze causes giving rise to the increase and decrease of costs.

 Article 62

-Except for transfer vouchers in the following subparagraph 2 and 3 in this Article, vouchers when recorded into the Journal book with subsidiary ledger book established shall contemporaneously be recorded into that subsidiary ledger book.
+Except for transfer vouchers mentioned in the following Subparagraph 2 and 3 in this Article, vouchers when recorded into the Journal Book with a Subsidiary Ledger Book established shall contemporaneously be recorded into that Subsidiary Ledger Book.

-Where transactions in the special journal books are required to be settled periodically and entered in general ledger books, transfer vouchers shall be prepared according to the footing and be recorded in general journal books before the posting starts.
-However, special journal books merely involve receipt and payment of cash transactions may be posted to general ledger books directly.
+Where transactions in the Special Journal Books are required to be settled periodically and be entered in General Ledger Books, transfer vouchers shall be prepared according to the footing and be recorded in General Journal Books before the posting starts.
+However, Special Journal Books that only involve receipts and payments of cash transactions may be posted to General Ledger Books directly.

-Public properties and special properties shall be settled periodically according to subsidiary ledger book, transfer vouchers shall be prepared according to the footing and be posted to separately established books of controlling accounts.
+Public properties and special properties shall be settled periodically according to Subsidiary Ledger Books, and transfer vouchers shall be prepared according to the footing and be posted to separately established Books of controlling accounts.

 Article 63

-Special journal books shall be summarized in following period:
+Special Journal Books shall be summarized in the following periods:

-1. At the ending of each month, where it is necessary, at intervals of one month, one week, five days or one day with separate cumulative totals.
+1. At the end of each month, where it is necessary at intervals of one month, one week, five days or one day with separate cumulative totals.

-2. At the request of senior officer or officer in charge of accounting activities, and
+2. At the handover of the senior Officer or Officer in charge of accounting affairs.

-3. At the closing or settlement of account by authorities or fund.
+3. At the closing or settlement of account by Agencies or Funds.

-General journal books shall also be summarized at the end of each month, when the authorities are to settle their accounts or at the request of accounting officer in charge.
+General Journal Books shall also be summarized at the end of each month, when the Agencies are to settle their accounts or at the handover of Chief accounting Officer.

 Article 64

-Authorities or fund shall be settled or closed if any of the following circumstances occurs:
+Agencies or Funds shall be settled or closed if any of the following circumstances occurs:

 2. Where it is necessary to settle accounts once every month, quarterly or half-yearly, then every time during each settlement.

-3. At the end of extraordinary events, excluding subparagraph 1 and 2, and
+3. At the end of extraordinary events, excluding circumstances mentioned in Subparagraph 1 and 2.

-4. the authority have been abolished or fund have ended.
+4. the Agency has been abolished or the fund has ended.

 Article 65

-All deferred revenue, deferred charge, matured debt payable, matured credit receivable in any accounts of ledger book and other rights and liabilities which have accrued but have not yet been recorded into books, shall be maintained and entered before the settlement of each account.
+All deferred revenues, deferred charges, matured debts payable, matured credits receivable in any accounts of Ledger Books, as well as other rights and liabilities which have accrued but have not yet been recorded into Books, shall be maintained and entered before the settlement of each account.

-Accounting activities of government-owned enterprise, excluding accounts maintained in preceding paragraph, relating to bad debts, depreciation, consumption, amortization, inventory-check of materials, supplies and products, and offset of internal profit and loss, or other activities which are required to be maintained shall be maintained and recorded.
+Accounting affairs of State-owned Enterprises, excluding accounts maintained mentioned in the preceding Paragraph, relating to bad debts, depreciation, consumption, amortization, inventory-check of materials, supplies and products, and offset of internal profits and losses, or other activities which are required to be maintained shall be maintained and recorded.

-Each departmental accounting authority or subordinate departmental accounting with affiliated sub-accounting authorities shall maintain and record accounts upon the receipt of closing statements from the sub-accounting authorities.
-If the closing statements of sub-accounting authorities are delayed due to extraordinary circumstances, each departmental accounting authority or subordinate departmental accounting authority may proceed to settlement in advance with remark added, and supplement records and perform summary upon receipt of sub-accounting report later. .
+Each Unit Accounting Agency or Subordinate Unit Accounting with affiliated Sub-Accounting Agencies shall maintain and record accounts upon receiving closing statements from the Sub-Accounting Agencies.
+If the closing statements of Sub-Accounting Agencies are delayed due to extraordinary circumstances, each Unit Accounting Agency or Subordinate Unit Accounting Agency may proceed to conduct settlement in advance with an added remark, and then supplement records and perform summary upon receiving Sub-Accounting reports later.

 Article 66

-Once the accounts have been prepared, the balance of credit and debit sides shall be dealt with pursuant to the following:
+Once the accounts have been prepared, the balance of credits and debits sides shall be dealt with pursuant to the following:

-1. All balances of receipt and payment accounts of government accounting activities shall be summarized into all accounts of annual budget revenue and various accounts of budget allocation for the purpose of calculating the surplus and deficit of annual revenue and budget allocation.
+1. All balances of receipts and payments accounts of government accounting affairs shall be summarized into all accounts of annual budget revenues and various accounts of budget allocation for the purpose of calculating the surplus and deficit of annual revenue and budget allocation.

-2. All balances of profit and loss accounts of government-owned enterprises shall be summarized into all accounts of total profit and loss for the purpose of calculating profit and loss.
+2. All balances of profits and losses accounts of State-owned Enterprises shall be summarized into all accounts of total profits and losses for the purpose of calculating profits and losses.

-3. All balances of accounts of accounting activities in preceding two subparagraphs relating to asset or liability nature shall be summarized into accounts for next fiscal year or period.
+3. All balances of accounts of accounting affairs mentioned in the preceding two Subparagraphs relating to asset or liability nature shall be summarized into accounts for the next fiscal year or period.

 Article 67

-Errors made in recording and writing financial reports, books and important books of reference or documents, which have been discovered shall be crossed out with lines and corrected immediately by original processing registrar with signatures or stamp affixed to verify the correction spot, no cut-and-paste, erasure or obliteration with correction fluid may be permitted.
+Errors made in recording and writing financial reports, Books and important Reference Books or documents, which have been discovered in time shall be crossed out with lines and corrected immediately by the original processing registrar with signatures or stamp affixed to verify the correction spot, while no cut-and-paste, erasure or obliteration with correction fluid may be permitted.

-Where errors made, which cause the Treasury to suffer damages, relevant accounting officer shall be held joint and severally liable for damages incurred.
+Where errors made, which cause the Treasury to suffer damages, the relevant accounting Officer shall be held jointly and severally liable for damages incurred.

 Article 68

-Books and important book of references where two pages have been overlapped which resulted in blank pages, that page shall be obliterated with lines, where one or two lines or one or two rows arise out of mistake, the mistaken lines or rows shall be obliterated with lines and signed or stamped by registrars and accounting officer in charge.
+For Books and important Reference Books where two pages have been overlapped which result in blank pages, that page shall be obliterated with lines; where one or two lines or one or two rows arise out of mistake, the mistaken lines or rows shall be obliterated with lines and signed or stamped by the registrar and Chief accounting Officer.

 Article 69

-Vouchers that have been recorded into books shall be compiled and consolidated into volume according to each type and date and order of serial number, with cover pages specifying the date, month, year of starting and ending dates, the number of pages and serial numbers, and kept in custody by accounting officer for auditing purposes.
+Vouchers that have been recorded into books shall be compiled and consolidated into volumes according to each type and date and order of serial number, with cover pages specifying the date, month, year of starting and ending dates, the number of pages and serial numbers, and be kept in custody by the accounting Officer for auditing purpose.

 Article 70